NFL Week 3 game picks: Titans over Jaguars; Chiefs nip Ravens

 1 p.m.
 ET (FOX) | Lambeau Field (Green Bay, Wis.)

 When I watch the Packers on Game Pass, I hear Aaron Rodgers repeating "We got a defense" in the back of my head.
-Perhaps he was mumbling it to himself too during the 11 straight drives Green Bay failed to score points to end their Week 2 win over the Vikings.
+Perhaps he was mumbling it to himself, too, during the 11 straight drives on which Green Bay failed to score points to end their Week 2 win over the Vikings.

 Dallas Cowboys 30, Miami Dolphins 10